selena0391/LearningGit-1/readme.md

 #Git  Commit
 A commit is a checkpoint that represents and holds our code at that point in our projects's history.
 We can always revert back to a previous commit to undo changes.
 Usually used to store a significant change in our project.

+#Git and Github
+Keep in mind that git and github are two different things. git is a version control software that can be used on your computer, certain text editors/idea and it's what github uses behind the scenes to maintain your code.
+Github is a remote service that holds your git repos.